 At present, the Commerce Commission has cooperation agreements with the Australian Competition and Consumer Commission and the Canadian Competition Bureau.
 The Commerce Commission also has an arrangement in place with the Taiwan Fair Trading Commission.

 Do the relevant enforcement authorities request waivers so as to allow for increased cooperation with authorities in other jurisdictions?
 What are the consequences of declining to grant a waiver?

-If the commission wishes to share voluntarily provided confidential information with an overseas regulator, it will seek a waiver from the party that supplied the information before sharing or discussing it with another agency.
-If that party declines to grant a waiver, this may be considered by a court in evaluating the degree to which the party has cooperated with the commission's investigation (which may be relevant to any penalty).
+If the commission wishes to share voluntarily provided confidential information with an overseas regulator, it will seek the consent of the party that supplied the information to share or discuss it with another agency.
+If that party declines to grant consent, this may be considered by a court in evaluating the degree to which the party has cooperated with the commission's investigation (which may be relevant to any penalty).